ballerina-platform/module-ballerina-websocket/websocket-ballerina/Module.md

 This module provides an implementation for connecting and interacting with WebSocket endpoints.

-This module facilitates two types of network entry points as ‘Client’ and ‘Listener’.
+This module facilitates two types of network entry points as the ‘Client’ and ‘Listener’.

 #### Client

 The `websocket:Client` can be used to read/write text/binary messages synchronously.

-A simple Client code to handle text messages as follows.
+A simple client code to handle text messages as follows.
 ```ballerina
 import ballerina/websocket;